 3. White Sands National Park

-The world's largest field of gypsum dunes is a desert unlike any other you've ever visited.
+White Sands National Park, the world's largest field of gypsum dunes, is a desert unlike any other you've ever visited.
 As far as you can see, the pure white dunescape is like a blanket of snow that never melts.
 That's why anything that emerges from it (a clump of pink sand verbena) or moves upon it (an earless lizard or a kit fox) stands out in dramatic contrast.

 Add to this contrast the intensity of New Mexico light and the brilliance of the sky (day or night), and you can easily grasp why the monument is so popular with photographers.
-Indeed, it's one of the best places in New Mexico to bring your camera, especially to capture the sunrise or sunset.
+Indeed, it's one of the best places to visit in New Mexico with your camera, especially to capture the sunrise or sunset.

 The eight-mile Dunes Drive begins at the visitor center, where you'll find a museum, bookstore, gift shop, and refreshments.
-Along the way, you'll pass by the starting point for a number of trails as well as the Interdune Boardwalk.
-At the turnaround point, there's a cluster of attractions: The nature center, the Alkali Flat loop trail, and a picnic site at Heart of the Sands.
+Along the way, you'll pass by the starting point for a number of trails as well as the Interdune Boardwalk, an elevated walking path that stretches nearly half a mile through the fragile interdune area.
+At the turnaround point, there's a cluster of attractions: The nature center, the Alkali Flat trail, and a picnic site at Heart of the Sands.

 Take a ranger-guided tour, or attend a talk, to learn more about the monument and how to stay safe while exploring it.